LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Admin.md

 It is a class library (an API) for:

-- Authentication.
+- Authentication
-- Authorization.
+- Authorization
-- Role management.
+- Role management
-- User account management.
+- User account management

 ### This week's objective

 This week you will be introduced to ASP.NET Core Identity and learn to use it to manage user accounts.
 You will learn to write the code to do the following operations on user accounts:

-- Create.
+- Create
-- Delete.
+- Delete
-- Modify.
+- Modify
-- List user accounts and user information.
+- List user accounts and user information

 ------